Hoekz/JS-TDD-201/Patterns/module-patterns.md

 The injected module [http](/Patterns/injection/http.js#L1-19) also must call to `register` itself with the engine.
 This module simply provides a `get` method that always gets `json` data from `fetch` and throws when the status code is not a `200`.

+### Test: Setup

+Here's how dependency injection can be tested.
+In the simplest case, we could actually just call any `init` function directly with whatever dependencies we desired, but this can quickly become impractical as the dependency tree gets deeper and we need to test how the modules are integrated with one another.

+Instead, we can mock a module by calling `register` in our tests.
+Because messages needs to be `run` before the dependency is resolved, we can load it on its own and then `register` a fake `'http'` module in our [test.js](/Patterns/injection/test.js#L1-16).

+We can also hook into our `reset` function so that we guarantee new instances of each module in each test.